Attracting backyard birds with bird feeders is one way to watch birds in your backyard.

 Patience is mandatory for attracting wild birds, anyone who has put out a bird feeder knows the waiting game well.

-And if the patience of the ordinary mortal is tried with bird feeders, then Job’s (from the old testament) long standing quality will be
+And if the patience of the ordinary mortal is tried with bird feeders, then Job’s long-standing quality will be

 But there are many redeeming experiences ahead for those who persist.